chukwunnonso/Technical-writing/introduction-to-github/github.md

 - GitHub Desktop vs. Github CLI

 ## Introduction

 The idea of working on fascinating projects is usually enjoyable.
-However, having answers to "How can we secure the project history and keep track of our progress?" will keep us on the safe side.
-Let us answer these questions using Git and GitHub.
+However, we need to know how we can secure the project and keep track of progress and even work alongside others.

+You may have been told "make sure you have a backup".
+Well, before the invent of GitHub, developers used punch cards and even USB flash drives to backup projects.
+Aside the burden of updating the project after making changes and ensuring the device is well secured, collaborating with others was hell.
+GitHub on the other hand takes your files and stores it on a secured server where changes can be easily updated and also enhances collaboration.

 ## What is GitHub?

 The words "Git" and "Hub" makeup GitHub.
 Let's briefly discuss Git before moving on to what GitHub is.

-### What is Git?
- Git is a distributed version control system (DVCS), which means that your local machine will have an exact mirror copy of the full source code and history.
+ **Git** is a distributed version control system (DVCS), which means that your local machine will have an exact mirror copy of the full source code and history.
 Globally, Git is the most adopted version control system in terms of popularity.
 We could credit this widespread adoption to its compatibility on Windows, MacOS, ond Linux operating systems.
 Below is a walkthrough of the installation process using Windows Operating System.
 Go [here](https://git-scm.com/.) to download Git to your machine.

 ![Image](images\git_download.png)
+<br><br>
 ![Image](images\github_sign_up.png)